 - Publishing Statistics – these tables compare how organisations are meeting the Key qualities of IATI data in their publishing.

 The methodology used to create the publishing statistics is explained on each page and is periodically reviewed and updated.
 The aim is that the statistics can be used as a credible benchmark, and to guide organisations in how to improve the quality of their IATI data.
-If you have questions about how the methodologies work, please contact the IATI technical team.
+If you have questions about how the methodologies work, please contact the IATI Secretariat.

 Check for errors on your individual publisher page